Body Scrubs: Why Your Skin Needs One

-By gently removing dead cells skin feel softer, while a smoother surface allows light to bounce off it- giving us it a healthy glow (the one summer I did actually remember to exfoliate a few times a week for about three months I’m pleased to say I achieved the dewy glow of a particularly glittery mermaid- reason enough to get in the habit again).
+By gently removing dead cells skin feels softer, while a smoother surface allows light to bounce off it- giving us a healthy glow (the one summer I did actually remember to exfoliate a few times a week for about three months I’m pleased to say I achieved the dewy glow of a particularly glittery mermaid- reason enough to get in the habit again).

 Using physical exfoliators to scrub the body (as opposed to chemical exfoliants like AHAs), causes circulation to improve by stimulating blood flow.
 This in turn can help skin look more even which can temporarily diminish the look of cellulite (I’ve definitely noticed more even looking skin tone on the backs of my legs after using a body scrub so it’s something I quite enjoy doing before a night out or trip to the beach).

 Stimulating blood flow can also improve collagen production- which could help keep skin firmer and healthier.